flincz/Drupal_Wordpress_RDS/readme.md

           1. **DrupalSiteEMail** - Change to Drupal admin's email address
           2. **DrupalKeyName** - Change PEM key from "enhance" to PEM created in pre-req
           3. **DrupalSSHLocation** - The IP of Drupal admin's location
-    4. Add tags if you wish then Select **Next** to proceed with the next step of the wizard.
+    4. Add tags if you wish then select **Next** to proceed with the next step of the wizard.
     5. Select **Next** to skip the **Options** step of the wizard.
     6. **Toggle Checkbox** indicating "... acknowledge that AWS Cloudformation might create IAM resources with custom names."
     7. Select **Create** to start the creation of the stack.